 - Pierogies – Don’t miss out on eating some of the tastiest dumplings in Poland.
 Sweet or savoury, pierogies are a must-try.

 - Sweet fruit-flavoured vodka – Poland is famous for all kinds of vodka (obviously), but in cafes around the main square like Cafe Camelot, you can try some deliciously sweet, hot vodka, perfect for warming up in winter.
-They aren’t as strong as you might imagine, and vodka is inexpensive in Poland.
+I really loved that place!
+Their vodkas aren’t as strong as you might imagine, and vodka is inexpensive in Poland.

 - Auschwitz – If you have time, take a day trip to visit the former concentration camps at Auschwitz–Birkenau.
 Take a tour or get the bus from central Krakow (going by train is more complicated).

-Krakow Tourism if the city’s official website that has information and more details about visiting Krakow on a Christmas break or winter holiday.
+Krakow Tourism is the city’s official website that has information and more details about visiting Krakow on a Christmas break or winter holiday.

 Sustainable Travel Tips

-When visiting the Christmas markets, keeping sustainability in mind is important.
-Simple changes to the way we travel can make all the difference for the environment and local communities.
+When travelling, keeping sustainability in mind is important.
+Simple changes to how we travel can make all the difference for the environment and local communities.

 - Shop mindfully.
 Only purchase what you really need.
 Wooden toys and Christmas decorations might be a good option if that’s what you need.